glxf2004/RNAseq-using-HISAT2-Stringtie-and-R-packages/README.md

 # RNAseq-using-HISAT2-Stringtie-and-R-packages
-RNAseq using HISAT2, Stringtie, and R packages
+RNA seq using HISAT2, Stringtie, and R packages